1/29/2025

 Russell Gunther

-If we could start on the long growth outlook, given some of the puts and takes with exit verticals and new entrants, I think the DEC also referenced the new construction to perm the relationship.
-It is unlikely to contribute a lot this year, but maybe just start in terms of the net long growth outlook you have got baked in for 2025.
+If we could start on the loan growth outlook, given some of the puts and takes with exit verticals and new entrants.
+I think the DEC also referenced the new construction to PERM relationship.
+It's unlikely to contribute a lot this year.
+Maybe just start in terms of the sort of net loan growth outlook you've got baked in for 25.

 speaker